 A FEW OF OUR HOMETOWN HEROES:

 - Lyndon B. Johnson: The 36th President of the United States

-- George Strait: County music superstar
+- George Strait: Multi-platinum Award winning Country music superstar

 - Charles Austin: 1996 US Olympic Gold Medalist